leonardblaschek/tukeygrps/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-### Non-parametric multiple comparisons
+### 2. Non-parametric multiple comparisons

-In case the above requirements for parametric tests are not met, we can fall back to the non-parametric Kruskal–Wallis test followed by Dunn’s test and optional *p*-value adjustment for multiple comparisons.
+In case the above requirements for parametric tests are not met, we can fall back to the non-parametric Kruskal–Wallis test followed by Dunn’s test and *p*-value adjustment for multiple comparisons.
 Here we place the letter codes 0.5 standard deviations above the maximum values.

     library(tukeygrps)
     library(tidyverse)